Acquired Brain Injuries

 - Trouble choosing correct words or forming sentences.

 - Vision problems.

 - Hearing deficits.

 - Impaired social interactions.

 - Loss of control of bowels or bladder.

 - Anxiety or depression.

 - Lowered inhibitions.

-Much of treatment for ABIs is based on rehabilitation, using therapeutic strategies to help a patient recover as much function as possible or to live with the damage and resulting symptoms.
+Much of treatment for ABIs is based on rehabilitation, using therapeutic strategies to help a patient recover as much function as possible or to live with the ongoing symptoms.
 Types of treatment may include physical and occupational therapy, speech therapy, educational interventions, vocal training, management of pain, adaptive equipment, and psychological counseling and therapy.

-Treatment and therapy may involve a range of specialists, including neurologists, psychiatrist and psychologists, physical and occupational therapists, massage therapists, educators, audiologists, pediatricians, nutritionists, speech therapists, nurses, and others.
-Family support is also crucial to help a patient recover as much as possible.
+Treatment and therapy may involve a range of specialists, including neurologists, psychiatrists and psychologists, physical and occupational therapists, massage therapists, educators, audiologists, pediatricians, nutritionists, speech therapists, nurses, and others.
+Family support is also crucial to help a patient achieve an optimal outcome.